filviu/docker-activemq/README.md

 The last command will stop and remove the intermediate container.
 Your directories are now initialized and you can run ActiveMQ as described above.

+## Fork

+Based on a lot of good work done by Roman Mohr, [here](https://github.com/rmohr/docker-activemq).